xy-241/CS-Notes/content/OS/Memory/Memory Safety.md

 ---
 - Ensure a program get and only get expected data from [[Main Memory]] and [[Register]]
 - To achieve Memory Safety, we need to achieve the *absence* of *undefined behavior*

+>[!note]
+>It can be perfectly safe to have a pointer to freed memory in a [[Address Space#Stack Segment]] frame.
+The important thing is to not _use_ that pointer again, e.g. by reading it or freeing it.

 </br>

 ### Poor memory safety